Ofboir/SomfyLocalAuthenticator/README.md

 # [DEPRECATED] Somfy Local Authenticator

-> [!IMPORTANT]
+> [!IMPORTANT] DEPRECATED
-> This repository is deprecated, as the authentication is now available directly in the app.
+> This repository is **deprecated**, as the authentication is now available directly in the app.
 Follow the steps [described here](https://github.com/Somfy-Developer/Somfy-TaHoma-Developer-Mode).

 This is a collection of scripts to help authenticate to Somfy Local API.
 It follows the steps [described here](https://github.com/Somfy-Developer/Somfy-TaHoma-Developer-Mode).